jpfinley/heyfinley/_posts/2015-03-01-design-resources.md

 slug: "A jumping-off point for those about to design."
 ---

 I’m often asked what things a person should be reading if they are just starting out in UX.
-The answer is going to be different no matter who you talk to, but what follows are a few resources that informed a lot of my design upbringing.
+The answer is going to be different no matter whom you talk to, but what follows are a few resources that informed a lot of my design upbringing.

 ## Fundamental Design

 - *[Elements of Typographical Style](http://amzn.com/0881791326)*.
-Jason Santa Maria once made meread this book in three days.
+Jason Santa Maria once made me read this book in three days.
 I think I'm a better person for it.
 - *[Understanding Comics](http://amzn.com/006097625X)*, Scott McCloud.
 Makes you consciously consider things you may have known all your life on only a subconscious level.
 One of those books that expands your mind.
 - *[The Visual Display of Quantitative Information](http://amzn.com/0961392142)*, Edward Tufte.
-Tufte is nearly a genre into himself, and I think this volume is his best, especially for outsiders.
+Tufte is nearly a genre unto himself, and I think this volume is his best, especially for outsiders.
 - *[Interaction of Color](http://amzn.com/0300179359)*, Josef Albers.
 Albers' deep understanding of how color's relativity manifests itself is valuable for designers of all kinds.

 ## Interaction Design & User Experience